 That’s not to say building schools in Africa or other developing places isn’t sustainable, but that there are lots of factors that go into keeping a school open in an economically insecure area.
 If the building is provided – great!
 But to be truly sustainable, it can’t stop there.

 Another thing that should be considered is whether the school is needed or wanted where it’s being built.
 Will it help young people in that area develop skills that are needed, that will help them get jobs, and improve their quality of life?
 Is it imposing colonialist ideas of education on a location that manages just fine without it?
-Of course, it depends on the place and the people there, but by asking these questions before praising or criticising a charity project you can get the bigger picture of how sustainable it actually is.
+Of course, it depends on the place and the people there, but by asking these questions before praising or criticising a charity project, you can get the bigger picture of how sustainable it actually is.

 Some argue that in order to make agriculture more sustainable, farmers should be educated about different practices that are better for the environment.
 Unsustainable practices in farming can lead to problems such as a deficiency in soil nutrients, soil erosion, and excessive water usage.
 These can lead to poor crop quality, landslides, and water shortages respectively.
 Other issues include deforestation, land becoming unusable and reduction of biodiversity.

-In places where these kinds of sustainable farming techniques are not so widely known about, educating farmers can lead to more sustainable agriculture.
+In places where these kinds of sustainable farming techniques are not so widely known, educating farmers can lead to more sustainable agriculture.
 However, what needs to be considered is the current farming system used in that area.
-If the “new way” would be replacing a system that’s different but doesn’t harm the environment, that would be enforcing colonising views on a community.
-The local climate needs to be considered too, as not all farming practices will be suitable for all climates and environments.
+If the "new way" would be replacing a system that’s different but doesn’t harm the environment, that would be enforcing colonising views on a community.
+The local climate needs to be considered, too, as not all farming practices will be suitable for all climates and environments.